GaloisInc/smaccmpilot-org/pages/software/standalone.md

 [libopencm3]: http://github.com/PX4/libopencm3

-#### Bootloader Compatible Binaries
+#### Bootloader compatible binaries

 The PX4 bootloader uses a special `.px4` format for program binaries.
-The build system will build `image.px4` binaries alongside ordinary ELF binaries (named simply `image`).
-Note that the `image.px4` binary will be linked to sit after the PX4 bootloader in flash, whereas the `image` elf will be linked to sit at the beginning of flash.
+The SMACCMPilot build system will build `image.px4` binaries alongside ordinary ELF binaries (named simply `image`).
+Note that `image.px4` will be linked to sit after the PX4 bootloader in flash, whereas `image` will be linked to sit at the beginning of flash.

-#### Bootloader Behavior
+#### Bootloader behavior

 The bootloader is active for the first five seconds after the Pixhawk is powered on.
 When active, the bootloader will rapidly flash the red LED only.
 The uploader must initiate communication with the Pixhawk while the bootloader is active.
 Because of this five second time limit, we have had problems trying to use the bootloader from within a virtual machine.